HappyMarmot123/HappyMarmot123/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=35ba78&text=&animation=twinkling&height=80)
 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Alkatra&weight=500&size=45&duration=3500&pause=3&color=35ba78&center=false&vCenter=false&multiline=true&repeat=false&width=1000&height=100&lines=When+I+become+successful,+I+will+deserve+it.)](https://git.io/typing-svg)

 Pleasure to meet you.
 I'm a Full-Stack Mid-level Developer with 3 years of professional experience.

 Committed to becoming a highly skilled T-shaped developer,
-Continually expanding my technical capabilities without being restricted by specific language or role boundaries.
+I continually expand my technical capabilities, unrestricted by specific language or role boundaries.
 I am eager to grow alongside talented colleagues in a challenging, large-scale environment.

-🖥️ On the web side,
+🖥️ Web Development

-Specializing in modern Frontend development And implementation of Single Page Application (SPA) architectures.
+I specialize in modern Frontend development and the implementation of Single Page Application (SPA) architectures.
-I build frontends with Next/Vue + TypeScript and mostly use Node.js on the backend.
-I’m comfortable with Legacy Stacks (JQUery, JSP).
+I build frontends with Next/Vue + TypeScript and primarily use Node.js on the backend.

-📱 On the mobile side,
+And comfortable with Legacy Stacks (JQuery, JSP) as well.

+📱 Mobile Development

-I used React Native and Flutter, which are native languages as sub projects.
+I have used cross-platform frameworks like React Native and Flutter in sub-projects.

-☁️ On the infra & data side,
+☁️ Infra & Data

-I use both MongoDB and SQL, and I use Docker.
+I utilize both MongoDB and SQL databases, and I use Docker for containerization.
+While I have strong experience working with databases in a production environment,
-Worked with databases in the production, but I'm still inexperienced with server infrastructure.
+I am still building experience with server infrastructure.
-However, I take on the challenge whenever the opportunity arises!

 ---

-### EDMM : Electronic Dance Music Marmot
+### 🎶 EDMM : Electronic Dance Music Marmot
 Side project that I worked on alone for two months.
 Designed the architecture and design patterns to achieve clean code.
 [edmm.vercel.app](https://edmm.vercel.app/) | https://github.com/HappyMarmot123/EDMM